Early Uses of the TermMapping The Real

 Sound studies: Jonathan Sterne emphasizes its interdisciplinarity, need for reflexivity, historicity, and criticality (preface to the Sound Studies Reader)

-Acoustemology: Steven Feld, "one’s sonic way of knowing and being in the world"; "as place is sensed, senses are placed; as places make senses, senses make place"
+Acoustemology: Steven Feld, "one’s sonic way of knowing and being in the world"; "as place is sensed, senses are placed; as places make senses, senses make place," in D. Howes, ed.
+Empire of the Senses: The Sensual Culture Reader, 2005.

 Acoustic Communication: An information based model